-Rotator-cuff inflammation can be caused by a damaged or diseased part of the shoulder like a torn muscle or cartilage (see Bankart Lesions) or growths like bone spurs which bite into the muscles.
+Rotator-cuff inflammation can be caused by a damaged or diseased part of the shoulder; like a torn muscle or cartilage (see Bankart Lesions) or growths like bone spurs that bite into the muscles.

 An experienced sports physician or sports physiotherapist will be able to do tests that will confirm which diagnosis best describes the problem.